Salon Insurance

 largest claim paid

-Each policy is tailored to suit your specific setup, so you only pay for the cover that’s relevant to your business.
+Each policy can be tailored to suit your specific setup, so you only pay for the cover that’s relevant to your business.

 Prices from